-Label Description Group Address Displays the IP multicast group address for which this entry contains information Source Address Displays the source address of the multicast sender.
-It will be 0 if the type is configured as starg.
-It will be the address of the Rendezvous Point (RP) if the type is configured as starRP.
-RP Address Displays the RP address Туре Displays the type of entry: (,, rp)/(,G) or (S,G) Spt Bit Specifies whether to forward on (,, rp)/(,G) or on (S,G) state.
-It is updated when the (S,G) data comes on the RPF interface toward the source.
-Incoming Intf Displays the interface on which the traffic comes in.
+Label Description Group Address Displays the IP multicast group address for which this entry contains information Source Address Displays the source address of the multicast sender The source address is 0 if the type is configured as starg .
+The source address is the address of the RP if the type is configured as starstarrp .
+RP Address Displays the RP address Туре Specifies the type of entry, (,, rp)/(,G) or (S,G) Spt Bit Specifies whether to forward on $(,, rp)/(,G)$ or on (S,G) state.
+This is updated when the (S,G) data comes on the RPF interface toward the source.

+Label Description Incoming Intf Displays the interface on which the traffic comes in.
 It can be the RPF interface to the RP (if starg) or the source (if sg).
 Num Oifs Displays the number of interfaces in the inherited outgoing interface list.
 An inherited list inherits the state from other types.
 Flags Displays the different lists that this interface belongs to Keepalive Timer Exp The keepalive timer is applicable only for (S,G) entries.
-The (S,G) keepalive timer is updated by data being forwarded using this (S,G) Forwarding state.
+The (S,G) keepalive timer is updated by data being forwarded using this (S,G) forwarding state.
 It is used to keep (S,G) state alive in the absence of explicit (S,G) joins.
-MRIB Next Hop Displays the next hop address toward the RP MRIB Src Flags Displays the MRIB information about the source.
-If the entry is of type starg or starstarrp, it will contain information about the RP for the group.
+MRIB Next Hop Displays the next-hop address toward the RP MRIB Src Flags Displays the MRIB information about the source.
+If the entry is of type starg or starstarrp , it contains information about the RP for the group.
 Up Time Displays the time since this source group entry was created Resolved By Displays the route table used for RPF check Up JP State Displays the upstream join prune state for this entry on the interface.
 PIM join prune messages are sent by the downstream routers toward the RPF neighbor.
-Up JP Expiry Displays the minimum amount of time remaining before this entry will be aged out Up JP Rpt Displays the join prune Rpt state for this entry on the interface.
-PIM join/prune messages are sent by the downstream routers
+Up JP Expiry Displays the minimum amount of time remaining before this entry is aged out Up JP Rpt Displays the join prune Rpt state for this entry on the interface.
+PIM join/prune messages are sent by the downstream routers toward the RPF neighbor.
+(S,G, rpt) state is a result of receiving (S,G, rpt) JP message from the downstream router on the RP tree.
+Up JP Rpt Override Displays the value used to delay triggered Join (S,G, rpt) messages to prevent implosions of triggered messages If this has a non-zero value, it means that the router was in a "notPruned" state and it saw a prune (S,G, rpt) message being sent to RPF (S,G, rpt).
+If the router sees a join (S,G, rpt) override message being sent by some other router on the LAN while the timer is still non-zero, it cancels the override timer.
+If the router does not see a join (S,G, rpt) message, on expiry of the override timer, it sends its own join (S,G, rpt) message to RPF (S,G, rpt).
+A similar scenario exists when RPF (S,G, rpt) changes to become equal to RPF (,G).
+Register State Displays the register state.
+The register state is kept at the source DR. When the host starts sending multicast packets, and if there are no entries programmed for that group, the source DR sends

-This command displays PIM interface information and the (S,G)/(\,G)/(\, \, rp) state of the interface.
+This command displays PIM interface information and the (S,G)/(,G)/(, , rp) state of the interface.

-Displays the interface information associated with the specified IP interface name.
+Displays the interface information associated only with the specified IP interface name.

-Displays the interface information associated with the specified IP address.
+Displays the interface information associated with only the specified IP address.